Margaret Garnett

-Margaret Meredith Miller Garnett (born 1971) is an American lawyer from New York who is serving as a United States district judge of the United States District Court for the Southern District of New York.
+Margaret Merrell Miller Garnett (born 1971) is an American lawyer from New York who is serving as a United States district judge of the United States District Court for the Southern District of New York.

 Education

-Garnett received a Bachelor of Arts from the University of Notre Dame in 1992, a Master of Arts in 1995 and a Master of Philosophy in 1997, both from Yale University and a Juris Doctor from Columbia Law School in 2000.
+Born in West Point, New York, in 1971, Garnett received a Bachelor of Arts in English and Government from the University of Notre Dame in 1992, a Master of Arts in 1995 and a Master of Philosophy in Political Science in 1997, both from Yale University and a Juris Doctor from Columbia Law School in 2000.

 Career

 After graduating from law school, Garnett started her career as an associate at Wachtell, Lipton, Rosen & Katz in New York City from 2000 to 2004.

-From 2004 to 2005, she was a law clerk for Judge Gerard E. Lynch of the United States District Court for the Southern District of New York.
-From 2005 to 2017, Garnett was an Assistant United States Attorney in the U.S. Attorney's Office for the Southern District of New York, which included service as Chief of Appeals from 2016 to 2017 and Chief of the Violent Crimes/Violent and Organized Crime Unit from 2011 to 2014.
-From 2018 to 2021, she was commissioner of the New York City Department of Investigation and from 2017 to 2018, she served as Executive Deputy Attorney General for Criminal Justice in the New York State Attorney General's Office.
+She served as a law clerk for Judge Gerard E. Lynch of the United States District Court for the Southern District of New York.

+From 2005 to 2017, Garnett was an Assistant United States Attorney in the U.S. Attorney's Office for the Southern District of New York, which included service as a Chief of the Violent Crimes/Violent and Organized Crime Unit from 2011 to 2014 and as a Chief of Appeals from 2016 to 2017.

+During 2017–2018, she served as Executive Deputy Attorney General for Criminal Justice in the New York State Attorney General's Office.

+From 2018 to 2021, she was commissioner of the New York City Department of Investigation.

 From 2021 to May 2023, she was the deputy United States attorney for the Southern District of New York.
 From May 2023 to 2024, she served as Special Counsel to the United States attorney in that same district.